ibm-watson-data-lab/location-tracker-server-nodejs/README.md

 ## Running Locally

-Get the project and change into the project directory:
+Clone this project and change into the project directory:

     $ git clone https://github.com/ibm-cds-labs/location-tracker-server-nodejs.git
     $ cd location-tracker-server-nodejs

-Local configuration is done through a `.env` file.
+The Node.js service requires a Cloudant instance.
+If you haven't already done so provision a new Cloudant instance in Bluemix.
+Create a .env file in the root folder of the project.
 One environment variable, `VCAP_SERVICES`, is needed in order to configure your local development environment.
-The value of the `VCAP_SERVICES` is a string representation of a JSON object.
+The value of the `VCAP_SERVICES` is a string representation of a JSON object and must include a Cloudant definition called `cloudant-location-tracker-db`.
 Here is an example `.env` file:

     VCAP_SERVICES={"cloudantNoSQLDB": [{"name": "cloudant-location-tracker-db","label": "cloudantNoSQLDB","plan": "Shared","credentials": {"username": "your-username","password": "your-password","host": "your-host","port": 443,"url": "https://your-username:your-password@your-host"}}]}

-**Note:**  Services created within Bluemix are automatically added to the `VCAP_SERVICES` environment variable.
-Therefore, no configuration is needed for Bluemix.

 Install the project's dependencies:

     $ npm install

-Run the project through [Foreman](https://github.com/ddollar/foreman):
+Start the Node.js server by running:

     $ npm start

-## Configuring IBM Bluemix
+### Deploying to IBM Bluemix

 Complete these steps first if you have not already: